2 Chronicles 10: The kingdom divided (10:16–19)

-The kingdom's division is presented in the Chronicles as God's will, in accordance with interpretation of 1 Kings, although some facts about Solomon's falling away and Jeroboam's background (explained in the 1 Kings 11) are not reported.
-The war with Jeroboam was only a side issue in this chapter and is elaborated in chapter 13 (cf. 1 Kings 12).
+The kingdom's division is presented in the Chronicles as God's will, in accordance with the interpretation of 1 Kings.
+However, some facts about Solomon's falling away and Jeroboam's background (explained in 1 Kings 11) are not reported.
+The war with Jeroboam was only a side issue in this chapter and is elaborated in chapter 13 (see 1 Kings 12).